 Rachael Johnstone, B.A.
 (Dal.), M.A (New Brunswick), PhD (Queen's)

-Canadian politics and public policy; gender and politics; the politics of reproduction; law and politics
+Canadian politics and public policy; gender and politics; the politics of reproduction; law and politics behaviour; federalism; gender and representation

 Scott Pruysers, B.A.
 (Waterloo), M.A.
 (Waterloo), PhD (Carleton)